kukuu/integration/difficult-stakeholders.md

-# Adopted Strategies working with difficult Stakeholder
+# Reasonable Strategies for working with difficult Stakeholder

 By employing these strategies, you should be able navigate challenging stakeholder interactions, foster positive relationships while maintaining project alignment even in complex situations.